dominikjung42/AIAlgorithmsAndApplications/README.md

 2 | Problem-solving Agents
 3 | Introduction into AI-Programming with Python
 4 | Data and Feature Engineering
-5 | Knowledge Reasoning - Fundamental Algorithms and Concepts
+5 | Knowledge Reasoning
-6 | Machine Learning - Fundamental Algorithms and Concepts
+6 | Machine Learning
 7 | Artificial Neural Networks and Deep Learning
-8 | Probabilistic Reasoning and Modelling - Fundamental Algorithms and Concepts 9 | Language and Image Processing - Fundamental Algorithms and Concepts 10 | Building Productive AI-based Systems
+8 | Probabilistic Reasoning and Modelling
+9 | Language and Image Processing
+10 | Building Productive AI-based Systems

 For each chapter, you can find the accompanying material in the different folder of this repository.
 The best practice is that you clone this git repository (for more information see the slides of the first lecture)!
 Also take a look at the lecture syllabus for further course information.